SongShengyu-cn/StyleGanJittor/README.md

 # Environment and execution instructions
 Project environment dependencies include jittor, ldbm, PIL, argparse, tqdm and some common python libraries.
-The model can be trained by running the following script in the terminal of the project environment `python train.py --mixing "./mdb/color_symbol_7k_mdb">`
+The model can be trained by the script in the terminal of the project environment `python train.py --mixing "./mdb/color_symbol_7k_mdb"` Images can be generated based on the trained model and compared for their differences by the script `python generate.py --size 64 --n_row 3 --n_col 5 --path './checkpoint/040000.model'